razie/scripster/README.markdown

 How?
 ----

-In the sbt Project file for your project (project/build/Project.scala), add the dependency:
+In the sbt Project file for your project (project/build/Project.scala or project/Build.scala), add the dependency:

-    val scrip = "com.razie" % "scripster_2.9.1" % "0.8.1-SNAPSHOT"
+    "com.razie" % "scripster_2.9.1" % "0.8.1-SNAPSHOT"

+or

+    "com.razie" % "scripster_2.10" % "0.8.3-SNAPSHOT"

 If you want to build it, see [building instructions](blob/master/Building.markdown).